 Genetics is one piece of personal health and can help you understand your risk for inherited disease.
-Creating a simple family medical tree is considered one of the best genetic tests to share with your doctor.
+Creating a simple medical family tree is considered one of the best genetic tests to share with your doctor.
 Best of all, it's free!

 What to Include

-Your family medical tree should represent at least 3 generations, from both sides of your family.
+Your medical family tree should represent at least 3 generations, from both sides of your family.
 For each relative, include as much of the following information as possible:

 - Medical conditions (ie, heart disease, diabetes, cancer, high blood pressure) and age at diagnosis

 - Mental health conditions (ie, depression, bipolar disorder, substance use)